The Art of

 1. The Greeting (Salam)

-Physical contact between opposite sexes can be sensitive, especially with Muslims.
-Always wait for your interlocutor to extend their hand.
-If they do not, a slight nod of the head with the right hand over the heart is the supreme mark of respect.
-To learn more, consult our guide on rules of good conduct.
+Physical contact between people of opposite sexes can be a sensitive matter, especially with people of the Muslim faith.
+Always wait for the other person to extend their hand.
+If they do not, a slight nod of the head with the right hand on the heart is the ultimate mark of respect.
+To learn more, see our guide to the rules of good conduct.

-While punctuality is standard in large companies in Kuala Lumpur, some flexibility exists socially.
-It is often affectionately called "Malaysian Time."
-Do not take offense at a slight delay, but remain punctual yourself to project an image of reliability.
+While punctuality is expected in large companies in Kuala Lumpur, a certain flexibility exists socially.
+It is often affectionately called "Malaysian Time".
+Don't take offence at a slight delay, but stay punctual yourself to project an image of reliability.

 3. Hierarchy

-Respect for authority is deeply rooted.
-Use official titles (Tan Sri, Dato, Datuk) if your interlocutor holds one.
+Respect for authority runs deep.
+Use official titles (Tan Sri, Dato, Datuk) if the person you are dealing with holds one.
 In the workplace, decisions are often made at the top and passed down.
 It is rare for a junior employee to openly contradict their superior in a meeting.
-Consult professional ethics in Malaysia for more details.
+See our page on professional ethics in Malaysia for more details.

 Respecting Spirituality

-Religion influences every aspect of daily life.
-As an expatriate, you are not required to practice, but you are required to respect.
-Malaysia is proud of its religious diversity (see religions and social life).
+Religion shapes every aspect of daily life.
+As an expat, you are not required to practise, but you are expected to show respect.
+Malaysia takes pride in its religious diversity (see religions and social life).

 Frequently Asked Questions (FAQ)